ndevlin/LiveRayMarching/README.md

 Notes: For reference, the diameter of the robot's head is about 1 unit.
 By default, only the robot's face uses Sub-Surface Scattering.

-## Results

-I was successfully able to implement all of the features I set out to implement.
-These were:

-- Depth Of Field
-- Ambient Occlusion
-- SubSurface Scattering

-I also added a few additional bonus features to the project, including
-- Reflections
-- Exposure
-- Modifiable Focal Length
-- Interactive User Controls

-I added interactive user controls to enable the user to modify:
-- Key Light position
-- Key Light Color
-- Aperture: Controls the amount of DOF blur
-- FocusDistance: How far from the camera the focal plane lies
-- Focal Length: Zoom amount: Small Focal length = Wide-Angle, Large Focal length = TelePhoto
-- Exposure: Percent above or below 100% default exposure level
-- AO Amount: Amount of Ambient Occlusion: More corresponds with greater AO shadowing
-- SSS All: By default, the robot's eyes use a Sub-Surface Scattering material, but this control makes everything use SSS to visibly show the effect
-- Robot Color: Change the albedo color of the robot

 ### Demo Images: